ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/infinite-scrolling/index.md

 The `getRows()` function is called by the grid to load a block of rows into the browser-side cache of blocks.
 It takes the following as parameters:

 - The `startRow` and `endRow` define the range expected for the call.
-For example, if block size is 100, the `getRows` function will be called with `startRow: 0` and `endRow: 100` and the grid will expect a result with 100 rows (rows 0 to 99).
+For example, if the `getRows` function is called with `startRow: 0` and `endRow: 100`, then the grid will expect a result with 100 rows (rows 0 to 99).

 - The `successCallback(rowsThisBlock, lastRow)` should be called when you successfully receive data from the server.
 The callback has the following parameters:
     - `rowsThisBlock` should be the rows you have received for the current block.